Querz/mcaselector/README.md

 ### Filter query

 A filter query is a text representation of the chunk filter that can be created in the UI of the program.
-When the debug mode is enabled, it will be printed into the console.
+It is shown in the text field below the query editor of the Chunk filter tool.
 Example:
 ```
 --query "xPos >= 10 AND xPos <= 20 AND Palette contains \"sand,water\""